murphye/envoy-sidecar-perf-istio/SETUP.md

 gcloud config set compute/region us-central-1
 ```

 To run all three demos, you need to create a 9-node cluster with a machine type of `e2-highcpu-16`.
 This will create a 144 core cluster, so don't forget to shut down your cluster after creating it!
-For Demo #2, a 5-node cluster would suffice, but for Demo #3 a 9-node cluster is required.

 To minimize latency, the high-CPU, 16 core machine type was used because CPU is more important than memory for running the load tests.
 As such, each machine only has 16 GB of memory.